Binance Market Update (2022-08-25)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include STG, TORN, and BLZ, up by 27%, 23%, and 17%, respectively.
+Market outperformers include STG, LUNC, and BLZ, up by 23%, 21%, and 15%, respectively.

 Top stories of the day: